pnp/pnpjs/packages/common/docs/exceptions.md

 # @pnp/common/exceptions

-This module contains general exception classes used across the @pnp libraryies.
+This module contains general exception classes used across the @pnp libraries.

 ## UrlException